ppy/osu-wiki/news/2025/2025-04-03-osutaiko-world-cup-round-of-16-recap.md

 ## Score highlights

-One score stood out the most this weekend, which is now being highlighted to be remembered right here:
+One score stood out this weekend enough to be put on a tall pedestal, which should probably be obvious if you read the previous section:

-- The previously mentioned "extra mile" that the Chilean team needed, was ::{ flag=CL }:: [chibamasu](https://osu.ppy.sh/users/16067522/taiko)'s score on [yax03 - 17 yo silly EDM artist from Japan vs. the World](https://osu.ppy.sh/beatmapsets/2249855#taiko/4784566) (TB).
-Taking the challenge to a next level they showed everyone, why Chile deserves the win.
-Masterclass gameplay and only 4x100 with the HD mod later, chibamasu ended up with a full-combo and a stunning score of 1,061,305.
+- ::{ flag=CL }:: [chibamasu](https://osu.ppy.sh/users/16067522/taiko)'s FC on [yax03 - 17 yo silly EDM artist from Japan vs. the World](https://osu.ppy.sh/beatmapsets/2249855#taiko/4784566) (TB).
+It needs to be restated: going the extra mile and taking the challenge to the next level, they showed everyone why Chile deserved the win.
+Masterful HD gameplay and only four 100s later, chibamasu ended up with a full combo and a stunning score of 1,061,305.

 ---